kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

 ---
 Welcome to the Try Kibo onboarding process.
 During this process, you will select a live class, join your class replit team, join Discord and introduce yourself, and lastly, prepare for Orientation.

-Note: **Complete these steps and submit the onboarding checklist by 12 p.m.
+Note: **Complete these steps and submit the onboarding checklist by 3p.m.
 GMT on Thursday, October 26** to receive an orientation invite.
 Failure to do so results in withdrawal from the program

 <aside>